leske42/Foundations/UB/README.md

 Well, the short answer is, yes, we could.
 At least we could *try*.
 Some other languages do it.
 But at the same time, it comes with a price.

 Just as thought experiment, let's try to *define* something that the Standard left as undefined.
 We can take the most commonly mentioned example - dereferencing a NULL pointer.

 Let's put it in the Standard that this will result in an error being shown and the end of execution.
-Better than letting the compiler format our hard drive at least.
+You might notice that what we are trying to do here is enforcing what mostly happens *in practice* (Segmentation Fault) also on the *theoretical level* - this is better than giving the compiler a loophole to let it format our hard drive & hoping that a Segfault will be the worst that happens.

+So the Standard changed.
+What now?

 Remember from the beginning that **respecting the Standard is not the responsibility of the coder, it is always the responsibility of the compiler.** They can choose to refuse compilation if they can see the coder violated the rules (let's say you forget a semicolon somewhere), but if they choose to compile, they have to ensure the Standard is followed to the letter.

 If the compiler sees that you want to do something like:
 ```
-int *i = NULL;
+int *ptr = NULL;
-*i = 42;
+*ptr = 42;
 ```
 it can refuse to compile it, you correct your code yourself, and the Standard is happy.